Liberté, égalité, fraternité: Usage by other nations

-Some former colonies of the French Republic (such as Haiti, Chad, Niger, and Gabon) have adopted similar three-word mottos.
+Some former colonies of the French Republic, such as Chad, Niger, and Gabon, have adopted similar three-word national mottos.
+Haiti has used it on its coins since 1872, having used "Liberte Egalite" on earlier coinage since 1828.

-The idea of the slogan "Liberty, Equality, Fraternity" has also given an influence as natural law to the First Article of the Universal Declaration of Human Rights:
+The idea of the slogan "Liberty, Equality, Fraternity" has influenced as natural law, the First Article of the Universal Declaration of Human Rights:

-Culture

-The term is referred to in the 1993-94 film trilogy Three Colours by Krzysztof Kieślowski.

-"Libertad!
-Igualdad!
-Fraternidad!" is the title of an English-language poem by William Carlos Williams.
+Since 1848, the motto has been present on the throne of the Grand masters of Latin Freemasonry.
+Freedom also alludes to the inner freedom from spiritual chains that are broken with the initiatory work.
+Lodovico Frapolliit, former Grand Master of the Grand Orient of Italy, suggested to substitute "fraternity" with "solidarity".